 Women Leaders in College Sports is a 501(c)(3) leadership organization dedicated to empowering, developing and advancing the success of women.
 Women Leaders is a powerful, dynamic network of women in sports who are blazing the path for future leaders.
 We provide educational programming, professional and personal development opportunities, information exchange and support services to promote the growth and leadership of women as administrators, coaches and student-athletes.
 Women Leaders serves nearly 3,000 members representing more than 600 institutions nationwide.

-Annually, Women Leaders in College Sports hires two Membership Services Interns to join its energetic and collaborative team in our Kansas City office in the lively Crossroads District.
-These are full-time, 12-month, paid positions, beginning in December and running through the following December.
+In 2018, Women Leaders will hire one Marketing Intern to join its energetic and collaborative team in our Kansas City office in the lively Crossroads District.
+This is a full-time, 12-month, paid position, beginning in December and running through the following December.

 Internship duties will include, but are not limited to:

 - Assist the Senior Director of Marketing & Digital Strategy in all multimedia production efforts, including filming, video editing, podcasts, photography, graphic design, and other digital content creation

 - Assist with monitoring and producing creative, concise, and compelling content for Women Leaders social media platforms (Twitter, Facebook, Instagram, LinkedIn, YouTube), according to association’s social media strategy

 - Assist with weekly, monthly, and as-needed email production